Now more than ever, stress can feel like an ever-present part of life.

 That brings us to a recent cause of stress, for everyone.

-No question, COVID-19 had a devastating impact, on many fronts.
+No question, 2020 had a devastating impact, on many fronts.
 But one of the lagging effects that has slowly revealed itself?
-The pandemic’s profound impact on the nation’s mental health.
+The ongoing pandemic’s profound impact on the nation’s mental health.

-Even before the pandemic, Americans were already among the most stressed populations in the world.
-COVID-19 and the social isolation of lockdowns preyed on the minds of many.
+Even before the pandemic, people in the U.S. were already among the most stressed populations in the world.
+COVID-19 and the social isolation of lockdowns impacted the minds of many.

-In recent studies, Americans have reported higher levels of loneliness, burnout, depression, and sleep problems as a result of the pandemic.
-In 2020 and beyond, too many have turned to unhealthy ways to cope with stress, including overeating, staring at screens nonstop, drinking to excess or substance abuse.
+A recent 2022 study found people in the U.S. have reported higher levels of loneliness, burnout, depression and sleep problems.
+Approximately 50% of people in the U.S. reported feelings of loneliness with highest rates in young adults.
+Many have turned to unhealthy ways to cope with stress, such as overeating, staring at screens nonstop, drinking to excess or substance abuse.

 - Move more.
 Exercise is a great antidote to stress.

 - Deep breathing.
 This can help relax your mind and body.

 - Meditation or prayer.
 Many find relief in mindfulness.

 - Mind/body practices.
 Consider tai chi or yoga.

 - Get some rest.
 Strive for seven to nine hours of sleep per night.